Irreducibility of random polynomials of $\mathbb{Z}[X]$: Introduction

-When $C = 0.01,$ we can take $N_0 = 35$ which gives back Theorem \ref{kk} (and decreasing $C$ does not decrease $N_0$ further); when $C = 1/2,$ we can take $N_0 =10^8$ which gives the second part of Theorem \ref{uniform-case}.
-Values of $N_0$ are given by equation (\ref{bound-N}) with $P$ being the product of the $r$ smallest primes for some $r$ increasing with $C$ (namely, $r=4$ for $C = 0.01$ and $r=12$ for $C = 1/2.$
+When $C = 0.01,$ we can take $N_0 = 35$ which gives back Theorem \ref{kk} (and decreasing $C$ does not decrease $N_0$ further); when $C = 1,$ we can take $N_0 =10^8.$ In general, values of $N_0$ are given by equation~(\ref{bound-N}).
+Theorem \ref{uniform-case} then immediately follows from Theorem \ref{main-uniform} with $C = 1.$